 When the news broke that Monster cables are working together with Dr. Dre to make a line of headphones, most of the response I’ve heard were not positive.
 Sure, having Monster Cable and Dr. Dre’s name on the product will guarantee its success with the mass-market crowd, but Monster Cable actually have gained quite a reputation as an overpriced product, and Dr. Dre’s name imply a bass heavy headphone.
 These factors definitely don’t work with the audiophile and the headphone enthusiasts crowd.
-Likewise, I didn’t have the slightest interest in the Beats Studio Headphones.
+Likewise, I didn’t have the slightest interest in the Beats by Dre Studio Headphones.

 I was travelling to Shanghai a few months ago, when I sat next to this guy who wears the Dr. Dre Studio Headphones on his neck.
 The Beats Studio headphone is very slick and looked really cool.
 At first impression I thought that this is one of the few headphones that won’t make you look like a nerd in public, and it actually goes pretty well as a fashion accesssory.